carpentries/carpentries.org-archive/pages/core-team-projects.md

 #### 2019 Financial Report

-The conclusion of 2019, marked the end of our 2019 fiscal year, a new strategic plan and transitions within both our Executive Council and Executive Team.
-This annual report will outline the financial trends over the last year, our financial status at the end of the year, and provide an outlook going into 2020.
-Through this report, we hope to provide The Carpentries leadership (EC & Executive Team) the resources to make informed strategic financial decisions to support The Carpentries’ programs and to allow the broader community easy access to more detailed financial information
+Our 2019 Annual Report includes an overview of our financials, and this quarter we made progress on a more comprehensive financial report as well.
+Our financial report outlines the trends over the last year, our financial status at the end of the year, and the outlook going into 2020.
+Through this report, we hope to give the leadership of The Carpentries the resources to make informed strategic financial decisions to support The Carpentries’ programs.

 </details>